-In 1964, the direction of American music changed drastically when The Beatles launched The British Invasion”.
-Due to his many talents as a songwriter, Neil was able to prevail, writing hit songs for such artists including Frank Sinatra (The Hungry Years), Elvis Presley (Solitaire), Tom Jones (“Puppet Man”), The Monkees (When Love Comes Knocking At Your Door), and The Fifth Dimension (Workin’ on a Groovy Thing).
+In 1964, the direction of American music changed drastically when The Beatles launched “The British Invasion”.
+Due to his many talents as a songwriter, Neil was able to prevail, writing hit songs for such artists including Frank Sinatra, Tom Jones, The Monkees and The Fifth Dimension.

 Sedaka found enormous popularity in the UK with the release of a string of critically praised albums “Emergence”, “Solitaire” and “The Tra-La Days Are Over”.
 These albums caught the attention of Elton John, who was riding the wave of his own tremendous success.
-John would sign Sedaka to his fledging new label Rocket Records and re-introduced Sedaka to American audiences.
+Sir Elton would sign Sedaka to is fledging new label Rocket Records and re-introduce Sedaka to American audiences.
 The two albums recorded for Rocket, “Sedaka's Back” in 1974 and “The Hungry Years” in 1975, became top selling albums globally.
 His comeback was further heralded by two of his songs co-written with Phil Cody; "Bad Blood" and the quintessential "Laughter in the Rain," both reaching the #1 position on the music charts.
-"Breaking Up Is Hard To Do" was re-released as a ballad in 1975, and made music history by becoming the first song recorded in two different versions by the same artist to reach Number 1.
+"Breaking Up Is Hard To Do" was re-released as a ballad in 1975, and made music history by becoming the first song recorded in two different versions by the same artist to reach #1.
 During this time, Captain and Tennille scored a worldwide #1 hit and the Grammy for Record of the Year with Sedaka/Greenfield’s "Love Will Keep Us Together".
 The line “Sedaka Is Back” can be heard as the song fades out.

-Tickets from $45.00 plus taxes and convenience fees
+Tickets from $44.00 plus taxes and convenience fees

 Guests under 21 years of age must be accompanied by a legally responsible adult 30 years of age or older.
 All comp tickets not picked up will be released for sale.
 Prices plus tax, service and convenience fees.
 Management reserves all rights.